• Skip to main content

 Touching the gold mosaics felt like shaking hands with the masters who laid them there.

-I photographed the dome, from the dome looking down, the details on the walls to capture their beauty for others to enjoy.
 Now, I am sharing these photographs once more as this World Heritage Site is at the threshold of becoming a mosque once more.
 I am not sure what will happen to those mosaics, decorations, Christian symbols as they are not allowed in places of Islamic worship.
-It will be a shame if they are simply whitewashed or covered in other ways to deprive the visitors from enjoying their unique beauty.
+It will be a shame if they are simply whitewashed or covered in other ways to deprive the visitors of enjoying their unique beauty.

-By sharing these photographs and the slide show once more, I would like to give everyone .another glimpse of the Great Church, Hagia Sophia.
+By sharing these photographs and the slide show once more, I would like to give everyone another glimpse of the Great Church, Hagia Sophia.
 These photographs are rare views with their vantage point and proximity to the detail.
 In previous posts, these photographs were smaller, mainly driven by the older screen sizes.
 The presentation with thick black borders is a link to the many icons found in museums and stores with their thick black ebony frames and gold linings.

 And, the slide show with its hauntingly beautiful Byzantine chants may give one a sensation of being there during the old times.
 The memories belong to us even if the basilica is being placed in a different domain.